cedricpradalier/reconyx-glasses/README.md

 ![camera with magnet 3](images/IMG_20250220_101614.jpg)

+### Mechanically locked design
-The second design (reconyx_box.scad) is kept in place by [Reconyx enclosure box](https://www.reconyx.com/product/HyperFire-2-Security-Enclosure).
+The second design (reconyx_box.scad) is kept in place by the [Reconyx enclosure box](https://www.reconyx.com/product/HyperFire-2-Security-Enclosure).

 ![camera with clipped lenses CAD](images/reconyx_box_1.png)

 The camera, in its enclosure, with the lens on is displayed here: